anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun.
+Quote: This is why I loved technology: if you used it right, it could give you power and privacy.

-By: Franz Grillparzer
+By: Cory Doctorow